coryinsiderz/rnodec.io/content/faq/_index.md

 By staking your tokens (`$LUNA`, for example) to the RnodeC validator.

-Staking your tokens ($LUNA, for example) to our validator means more rewards for us.
+Staking your tokens to our validator means more rewards for us.
 Validator nodes share the pool of transaction fees in exchange for their support of the network.

 Staking your tokens to RnodeC is indeed supporting us, but really it is supporting yourself (earning a yield on your investment) and it is supporting the projects that we are involved in (such as Terra).